Using mapping tools for a positive impact in the world

 You can view all of the videos from the Geo for Good Summit on the Google Earth YouTube channel here.

-Here are my picks from the lightning talks.
+Here are my personal favourites from the lightning talks.

 Seascape mapping in the cloud (WWF)